tangzyer/site/_pages/about.md

   - /about.html
 ---

-I am Zhiyuan ([pronounciation](https://namedrop.io/zhiyuantang)), a second-year PhD student in Operations Management at Naveen Jindal School of Management, the University of Texas at Dallas.
+I am Zhiyuan Tang ([pronounciation](https://namedrop.io/zhiyuantang)), a second-year PhD student in Operations Management at Naveen Jindal School of Management, the University of Texas at Dallas, advised by [Prof. Yining Wang](https://yining-wang.com/).
 I am broadly interested in topics related to stochastic systems, sequential decision-making and statistical learning.